-Menopause marks the end of menstrual cycles and fertility, usually occurring between ages 45 and 55.
-It happens when the ovaries stop producing hormones like estrogen and progesterone.
+Menopause marks the end of menstrual cycles and fertility, usually occurring between the ages of 45 and 55.
+In addition, it happens when the ovaries gradually stop producing hormones such as estrogen and progesterone.

-Doctors confirm menopause after 12 consecutive months without a menstrual period.
-The transition phase, known as perimenopause, can begin years earlier and often brings noticeable symptoms.
+Furthermore, doctors confirm menopause after 12 consecutive months without a menstrual period.
+Meanwhile, the transition phase, known as perimenopause, can begin years earlier and, as a result, often brings noticeable symptoms.

-Proper treatment focuses on managing these symptoms effectively.
+Therefore, proper treatment mainly focuses on managing these symptoms effectively and improving overall quality of life.

-Hormone Replacement Therapy is one of the most effective treatments for menopause symptoms.
-It replaces the hormones your body no longer produces.
+Hormone Replacement Therapy (HRT) is one of the most effective treatments for menopause symptoms.
+Essentially, it replaces the hormones that the body no longer produces after menopause.

 Benefits of HRT